FinAtoZ Blog

 8. Psychological Factors

 It is often underestimated, but behavioural issues like overconfidence or herd mentality can highly affect investment decisions.
+To counter the herd mentality and other behavioural biases, consider adopting a simple routine.

 The investment decision process is structured and involves analysis, evaluation, and execution.
 Here are the steps involved: